Skip to main content

 Occasional teeth grinding may not be a major concern, but it’s important to see a dentist if it becomes frequent or starts to cause problems.
 Signs that you should seek professional help include persistent jaw pain, headaches, worn or chipped teeth, or difficulty opening and closing your mouth comfortably.

-Getting treatment early can prevent long-term damage and bring much-needed relief.
+Getting treatment early may help reduce the risk of long-term damage.
 Our team can help identify the cause of your bruxism and recommend the right solution to protect your smile.

 Custom Night Guards